pycontribs/ruyaml/README.rst

 Major differences with PyYAML 3.11:

-- intergrated Python 2 and 3 sources, running on Python 2.6, 2.7 (CPython,
+- integrated Python 2 and 3 sources, running on Python 2.6, 2.7 (CPython,
   PyPy), 3.3 and 3.4.
 - round trip mode that **includes comments** (block mode, key ordering kept)
-- support for simple lists as mapping keys by transformation to tuples
+- support for simple lists as mapping keys by transforming these to tuples
 - ``!!omap`` generates ordereddict (C) on Python 2, collections.OrderedDict
   on Python 3, and ``!!omap`` is generated for these types.
 - some `YAML 1.2 <http://yaml.org/spec/1.2/spec.html>`_ enhancements